Shitanshu-create/Innerly_AI/README.md

 ---

-## 🔮 Future Roadmap
+## 🧬 Future Scope

+List improvements, extensions, or follow-up features:

-- **Custom On-Device AI Model** — Replace the cloud-based Gemini API with a locally-run model trained specifically for journal analysis, enabling **end-to-end encryption** so that personal thoughts never leave the user's device.
+- 📈 **Custom On-Device AI Model:** Replace the cloud-based Gemini API with a locally-run model trained specifically for journal analysis to enable end-to-end local encryption.
-- **Export & Portability** — Let users export their journals, analytics, and AI observations in standard formats.
+- 🛡️ **Export & Portability:** Let users export journals, analytics, and observations in markdown, JSON, or PDF formats.
-- **Mobile App** — A React Native companion for journaling on the go.
+- 🌐 **Mobile Companion:** Build a React Native app to make on-the-go journaling smoother.

 ---

-## 🤝 Contributing

-Contributions are welcome!
-Please open an issue first to discuss what you would like to change, then submit a pull request.
+## 📎 Resources / Credits

+- **Google Gemini API:** For the cognitive processing and mood observations.
+- **Tiptap Editor:** For rich text input.
+- **GSAP:** For dynamic visual animations.

 ---

+## 🏁 Final Words

+Building Innerly during Namespace Hackhazards was an incredible coding journey.
+Balancing advanced memory-aware AI with the security constraints of a local Vault Mode helped us design secure data segregation, robust APIs, and a sleek frontend.
+We are excited to present Innerly as a premium mental health utility!

+---

 <p align="center">
-  Built with ❤️ by <strong>Team Rocket</strong> for Hacknovate 7.0
+  Built with ❤️ by <strong>Team Rocket🚀</strong>
 </p>